-In the middle of an evening’s work I overheard the BBC reporter tell viewers Carney ruled out a currency union: no mention of Scotland’s contribution to the UK Treasury justifying the proposal, no explanation or background information.
-In time bald statements can carry a currency of their own.
-They become truth.
-Media pundits utter the same lie, but this was a BBC journalist uttering it.
+There was no mention of Scotland’s contribution to the UK Treasury justifying the proposal, no explanation or background information.
+In time, bald statements can carry a currency of their own.
+Repeated often they become truth.

 Sloppy journalism?
 Deliberate disinformation?
-It does not matter.
 The effect is potentially poisonous to voter’s understanding of Scotland’s case for a new relationship with England.

 I decided it was time to write to the BBC.

 Alerting the Boss

 Rather than write direct to BBC Complaints where my letter would lie in a pile, I wrote personally, as a former executive producer, to the chair of the BBC Trust, Rona Fairhead.
 I suggested she then pass it to Complaints for a formal response.

 I did that knowing the BBC Trust is at the top of the tree.
 My reasoning was, if she is made aware the BBC is still undermining its own credibility for fairness and balance, there was a chance my complaint would not be side-lined or ignored.
 More fool I.

 Fairhead was the government’s surprise replacement for the painfully ineffectual Lord Patten as guardian of BBC’s honesty and ethical practice.
 The UK culture secretary, Sajid Javid, described Fairhead as an “exceptional individual with a highly impressive career history” and said: “I have no doubt she will provide the strong leadership the position demands and will prove to be a worthy champion of licence fee payers.”